Firearms Range Rules

 - KEEP YOUR FINGER OFF THE TRIGGER UNTIL YOU ARE ON TARGET AND READY TO FIRE.

-When you’re holding a gun but not shooting, you’ll hear us ask you to “index” your trigger finger.
-This means to keep your trigger finger straight, and to raise it up to rest flat alongside the body of your gun.
-Whenever you are not on target and ready to fire, your trigger finger should always be outside the trigger guard and resting straight and flat alongside the body of your gun.
+When you’re holding a firearm but not shooting, you’ll hear us ask you to “index” your trigger finger.
+This means to keep your trigger finger straight, and to raise it up to rest flat alongside the body of your firearm.
+Whenever you are not on target and ready to fire, your trigger finger should always be outside the trigger guard and resting straight and flat alongside the body of your firearm.

-All firearms brought into the range must be carried UNLOADED AND LOCKED in a case or range bag from the parking lot to the facility.
-All guns and ammunition are subject to inspection by the range officer for cleanliness, workability and safety on the firing line.
+All firearms brought into the range must be carried UNLOADED and in a case or range bag from the parking lot to the facility.
+All firearms and ammunition are subject to inspection by the range officer for workability and safety on the firing line.
 Firearms will remain in the bag or case until on the firing line unless directed otherwise by the Range Safety Officer.
-Targets may be brought into the range if approved by the Range Officer.
-Numerous targets are available for purchase at the SSEC.
+Targets may be brought into the range.
+Targets viewed by the RSO as inappropriate will not be permitted.
+Numerous targets are available for a reasonable price at the SSEC.
+Packing tape or scotch tape is not permitted on the targets.
+Target stickers are available for purchase.

 RANGE SAFETY OFFICER (RSO):